Epitome87/Next.js-Complete-Guide-Journey/README.md

 ### `Section Completed: 5/21/2022`

-# Section 08 - Adding Backend Code with API Routes (Fullstack React)
+# Section 09 - Project Time - API Routes

 In this section, we will revisit the Events project and incorporate what we learned in the past section regarding API routes: